riboviz/riboviz/docs/prep-riboviz-running.md

 ### Capturing bash commands and demultiplexing

-When run with demultiplexing enabled, `prep_riboviz.py` determines the demultiplexed files to process based on the samples in the `num_reads.tsv` file, output by `demultipled_fastq.py`, which have one or more reads.
+When run with demultiplexing enabled, `prep_riboviz` determines the demultiplexed files to process based on the samples in the `num_reads.tsv` file, output by `riboviz.tools.demultiplex_fastq`, which have one or more reads.

-If running `prep_riboviz.py` in dry run mode then this file does not exist.
-In this case, `prep_riboviz.py` will determine the samples based on the samples in the sample sheet.
+If running `prep_riboviz` in dry run mode then this file does not exist.
+In this case, `prep_riboviz` will determine the samples based on the samples in the sample sheet.

-This means that the bash script output by `prep_riboviz.py` with `--dry-run` may not match that output during a live run, if, during the live run, some samples had 0 associated reads.
+This means that the bash script output by `prep_riboviz` with `--dry-run` may not match that output during a live run, if, during the live run, some samples had 0 associated reads.

 ---